-- Combine the plain flour, cocoa powder, baking soda and salt in a large bowl.
+- Combine the plain flour, cocoa powder, baking soda, salt and espresso powder in a large bowl.

 - Cream the butter and sugar together for about 5 minutes or until very light and fluffy.
 Gradually add the beaten eggs, beating all the time until the mixture is well incorporated.
 Stir in the vanilla extract and sour cream.

 - Fold in half of the dry ingredients, followed by half of the buttermilk, then repeat until you have a smooth batter.
 Stir in the vinegar and red food colour paste.